Making transport more robust and interpretable by moving data through a small number of anchor points: Experiments

-Taking inspiration from studies in self-supervised learning \cite{doersch2015unsupervised,he2020momentum} that use different augmentations or transformations of an input image (e.g., rotations, masking parts of the image) to build invariances into a network's representations, here we ask how augmentations of the images introduce concept drift and whether our approach can correct/identify it.
-To test this, we apply coarse dropout on test samples of MNIST and feed them to the classifier to get a new source distribution with domain shift.
+Taking inspiration from studies in self-supervised learning \cite{doersch2015unsupervised,he2020momentum} that use different transformations of an input image (e.g., masking parts of the image) to build invariances into a network's representations, here we ask how augmentations of the images introduce domain shift and whether our approach can correct/identify it.
+To test this, we apply coarse dropout on test samples in MNIST and feed them to the classifier to get a new source distribution.
 We do this in a balanced (all digits in source and target) and an unbalanced setting (2, 4, 8 removed from source, all digits in target).
-The results of the unbalanced dropout are summarized in Table~\ref{table:table1} (MNIST-DU) and the other results are provided in Table~\ref{table:table1_extended} in the Appendix.
-In this case, we have the features of the testing samples pre-transformation and thus we can compare the transported features to the ground truth featured in terms of their point-to-point error (L2 distance).
-In the unbalanced case, we observe even larger gaps between FC and \alg , as the source and target datasets have different structures.
+The results of the unbalanced dropout are summarized in Table~\ref{table:table1} (MNIST-DU), and the other results are provided in Table~\ref{table:table1_extended} in the Appendix.
+In this case, we have the features of the testing samples pre-transformation, and thus, we can compare the transported features to the ground truth features in terms of their point-to-point error (L2 distance).
+In the unbalanced case, we observe even more significant gaps between \fc and \alg , as the source and target datasets have different structures.
 To quantify these different class-level errors, we compare the confusion matrices for the classifier's output after alignment (Figure~\ref{fig:mnist}b).
-By examining columns corresponding to the removed digits, we see that FC is more likely to misclassify images as one of these digits.
-Our results suggest that \alg can provide accurate alignment, even in unbalanced settings.
+By examining the columns corresponding to the removed digits, we see that \fc is more likely to misclassify these images.
+Our results suggest that \alg has comparable performance with \fc in a balanced setting and outperforms \fc in an unbalanced case.